Emiliano1919/Emiliano1919/README.md

 - 📚 Currently learning **Cryptography**, **Code optimization**,**Parallelization**, **Kubernetes/Docker** and enhancing my **Statistics** and **Probability** knowledge

 ## Current Projects:
-- Learning about cryptography (Using Einführung in die Kryptographie, Serious Cryptography, Crytopals)
+- Learning about cryptography (Using Einführung in die Kryptographie, Serious Cryptography, and Crytopals)
 - Artificial Intelligence for Othello
 - Learning about containers, dockers, kubernetes
 - Learning about shaders
 - Playing around with sizecoding and demos
 - Expanding my C++ knowledge

-**Reading:** Le Rouge et le noir
+**Reading:** Einführung in die Kryptographie and Serious Cryptography

 **Playing:** Final Fantasy Tactics